 The sugar exfoliates and the coconut oil is uber-moisturizing.
 Just rinse with warm water and then massage in the oil left on your skin.
 Or you can rinse with soap if you don’t like the feeling of the oil, it will still leave you silky smooth.

 The cute jars in my post are from Hobby Lobby and only cost a couple of bucks.
 The brown labels are made by Avery in the Martha Stewart collection and I picked them up at Staples.
 (Fun fact: I’m obsessed with office supplies.
 Every September I buy ridiculous amount of “school” supplies.
 For myself.)
+They don’t make that particular kind anymore, but here are some similar ones you can grab from Amazon.
 I just wrapped a piece of washi tape around the jars and tied some twine on and these little gifts were seriously SO quick, easy, and cheap to whip up.
 Also it smells (and let’s face it- tastes) amazing.

 Now, if you’ve got a hankering for lime-coconut and you don’t want to eat your beauty products, here are a few things you must, must make.
 Soon.
 These are probably 3 of my all-time favorite recipes.